 According to the Department of Energy, the average home has enough air leakage to add up to a two-foot-square hole.
 That’s like leaving a medium-sized window open 24 hours a day!

-Clean Crawls provides air and building sealing services, including interior sealing and
+Clean Crawls provides air and prescriptive sealing services, including interior sealing and

 caulking services.
 We can also clean and seal your air duct.

 Air leakage occurs when outside air flows through your house through cracks and openings, like plumbing and electrical penetrations, gaps in roof lines, and more.

 Leaving these gaps for air to leak in and out can make your home feel drafty and uncomfortable, it allows moisture-laden air to sneak inside, and it can have a huge impact on your energy bills.

 While sealing up excessive air leaks is important, it’s also important not to seal up your house too tightly.
 A ‘tight’ house can lead to inadequate venting, resulting in condensation build-up, rot, and poor indoor air quality.

 Many older homes are extremely leaky, and even newer homes often aren’t sealed as well as they should be.
 You may be aware of drafty spots around doors or windows, but air is likely escaping in other places too.
 Here’s where the Department of Energy says the air leaks out in most of our homes:

 The recommended strategy is to reduce air leakage as much as possible and to provide controlled ventilation.
 One way to do this is by adding energy efficient bathroom and whole house fans to help control the air flow.

 Many air leaks and drafts are found quickly because they’re easy to feel.
 However, holes hidden in attics, basements, or crawlspaces are usually a bigger problem and require some looking in addition to testing.
 Some of the most common areas for leaks are illustrated on the www.energy.gov website here and here.